Most Canadians cannot believe that the federal government still allows wild animals to be poisoned – to suffer an excruciating death.

 With your support, we can fight for a ban

 Killing “problem wildlife” does not work.
-Both Saskatchewan and Alberta have used these poisons for years and continue to do so.
+Both Saskatchewan and Alberta have used these poisons for years and Alberta is the only one that continues to do so.

 For example, as the May 2017 Scientific American’s article, Why Killing Coyotes Doesn’t Make Livestock Safer, demonstrates: